Bug #339

 History

-Updated by fchmmr over 9 years ago
+Updated by fchmmr almost 11 years ago

 Basde on suggestion from alfplayer in IRC chat, this may be a necessary step after each kernel upgrade (when new linux-libre versions are installed), for users of GPT and syslinux bootloader.